 You might notice ants have a particular affinity to the peony flower.
 Worry not.
 The ants are just after the sweet nectar and help protect the plants from other invaders which would be a much bigger concern.

 I’ve long been fascinated with the world of flowers and floral design.
-Today, I’m a lead writer for Petal Republic – a site dedicated to uncovering exceptional floristry around the world and showcasing the best flowers and plants for every occasion and living environment.
+Today, I’m the Editorial Director at Petal Republic – a site dedicated to uncovering exceptional floristry around the world and showcasing the best flowers and plants for every occasion and living environment.

 Andrew also holds a BSc degree in Plant Sciences and has trained professionally at leading floristry schools in London and Paris.
 Visit his LinkedIn to learn more.